Michigan Personal Injury Settlement Amounts

 Michigan Product Liability Cases

 Michigan is notorious for having some of the strictest product liability laws of any state in the U.S. This is partly due to the historic influence in the state of big auto companies like Ford and General Motors.
-Despite these laws, however, Michigan residents are still bringing product liability lawsuits, including several national mass tort cases that our firm is currently accepting:

-• Hair relaxer lawsuit: according to new research, prolonged use of chemical hair relaxer products can cause uterine cancer, ovarian cancer, uterine fibroids, and other conditions.
+- Hair relaxer lawsuit: According to new research, prolonged use of chemical hair relaxer products can cause uterine cancer, ovarian cancer, uterine fibroids, and other conditions.
 This has prompted hundreds of women to file hair relaxer lawsuits.

-• Camp Lejeune lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune marine corps base in North Carolina to file claims for compensation.
+- Camp Lejeune lawsuit: A new law allowed individuals exposed to the toxic water at the Camp Lejeune Marine Corps base in North Carolina to file compensation claims.